-Belgium, a small country sandwiched between France and the Netherlands, has a unique character and a mix of French and Flemish culture.
-While it is small in size, it’s a highlight of many tourists – to be honest, it was not a highlight of mine because the country is overshadowed by its surrounding nations from France, the Netherlands, the UK, and Germany.
-I was on my way from Amsterdam to Paris, and it was until I explored Brussels as a detour of my route, I found out that I was actually wrong about Belgium.
+Belgium, a small country sandwiched between France and the Netherlands, has a unique character and a mix of French and Flemish cultures.
+While it is small in size, it’s a highlight for many tourists – to be honest, it was not a highlight of mine because the country is overshadowed by its surrounding nations from France, the Netherlands, the UK, and Germany.
+I was on my way from Amsterdam to Paris, and it was until I explored Brussels as a detour of my route, that I found out that I was actually wrong about Belgium.

-Although my trip to Brussels brief, I had a taste of Belgium: From the “surprisingly small” Manneken pis statue to Belgian fine chocolate and waffles, French Fries (Yes!
+Although my trip to Brussels was brief, I had a taste of Belgium: From the “surprisingly small” Manneken pis statue to Belgian fine chocolate and waffles, French Fries (Yes!
 THIS worldwide dish was basically invented in Belgium), Antwerp diamonds, classical artists Peter Paul Rubens and Jan Van Eyck, Audrey Hepburn (Yes!
 She was born in Belgium!), the headquarters of the European Union and NATO… and now I have also learned about Tintin, and his adventures are the most valuable comic book in the world.

 Now I know I would definitely want to come back for more.
 Brussels has a wide variety of heritage sites, parks, cinemas, and museums.
 Apart from Brussels, the capital city of Belgium, I have heard amazing things about historic Bruges and modern Antwerp; Anyway, for the very first time, I walked the comic book route while I was visiting some of the highlights in Brussels on foot.

 The Brussels Comic Book Route